- Touch ID works perfectly

 After a few weeks of use I had a bit of an issue with call quality – essentially my voice appeared distant to the person on the other end.
 The issue resolved itself after a short while but it was irritating while it lasted.
 It was not isolated either, a quick hunt on the internet showed a few users had the same problem.
 As it's no longer a problem we can assume a software fix was applied.

 In terms of stamina the iPhone 5S is good but not outstanding.
 If I use it sparingly I can get two full days of use without a charge, but when I play games for a few hours I need to recharge it overnight.
-The good thing about the battery is that it charges very quickly and is predictable – the 5S never suddenly drops a massive percentage of life while it’s been sitting in my pocket, something I’ve had a problem with other phones in the past.
+The good thing about the battery is that it charges very quickly and is predictable – the 5S never suddenly drops a massive percentage of life while it’s been sitting in my pocket, something I’ve experienced with other phones in the past.

 On a day to day basis the iPhone 5S does everything I want it to do, and does the things I do most, better than any other phone I’ve used.
-It’s not gimmicky and other than the lack of widgets and customisations there’s not much I miss from using bigger phones.
+It’s not gimmicky and other than the lack of widgets and customisations there’s not much I miss from using bigger Android phones.
 If, as expected, Apple does up the screen size in the iPhone 6 I’ll be interested to see whether I’ll enjoy the experience quite as much.

 If you want to find out more detail about every aspect of the iPhone 5S then continue to the next page to read the full review.